Plan9-Archive/plan9ants/doc/them.9gridchan.org/vultr.md

 ## using the ANTS environment ##

 In addition to standard Plan 9, the ANTS namespace and tools are available.
 You can cpu or drawterm in to the boot namespace on port 17060.
+(If using drawterm, add the -B flag).
 To move into the main environment from there:

 	rerootwin -f boot
 	service=con